-WaitTime sets an upper time limit on how long to wait for a response.
-If no response is received before the WaitTime timeout has triggered, the atom no_response is returned.
-It is valid to continue waiting for a response as many times as needed up until a response has been received and completed by check_response(), receive_response(), or wait_response().
+If no response is received before WaitTime milliseconds, the atom no_response is returned.
+It is valid to continue waiting for a response as many times as needed up until a response has been received and completed by erpc:check_response(), erpc:receive_response(), or erpc:wait_response().
 If a response is received, the call operation is completed and either the result is returned as {response, Result} where Result corresponds to the value returned from the applied function or an exception is raised.
-The exceptions that can be raised corresponds to the same exceptions as can be raised by call/4.
-That is, no {erpc, timeout} error exception can be raised. wait_response/2 will fail with an {erpc, badarg} exception if/when an invalid RequestId is detected or if an invalid WaitTime is passed.
+The exceptions that can be raised corresponds to the same exceptions as can be raised by erpc:call/4.
+That is, no {erpc, timeout} error exception can be raised. erpc:wait_response() will fail with an {erpc, badarg} exception if/ when an invalid RequestId is detected or if an invalid WaitTime is passed.